 The Tribunal will accept the petition if jurisdiction and potential grounds exist.
-The Tribunal has jurisdiction if, for example, the person petitioning the Tribunal lives within the Archdiocese of Philadelphia.
+The Tribunal has jurisdiction if, for example, the Archdiocese of Philadelphia is where the Petitioner or Respondent lives or where the wedding took place.
 Potential grounds for a case center upon the intentions a couple has when they enter into marriage concerning fidelity, permanence and openness to children.
 Grounds also exist concerning the knowledge parties have concerning the Church’s teaching and understanding of marriage as well as one’s ability to enter into and to fulfill the unique interpersonal relationship of marriage.
-These canonical grounds find concrete expression in the family and formative experiences of the parties to the marriage, their dating and engagement relationships as well as the cohabitation relationship.
+These canonical grounds find concrete expression in the family and formative experiences of the parties to the marriage, their dating and engagement relationships, as well as the cohabitation relationship during the marriage.

 Hearing for Petitioner